cloudflare/cloudflare-docs/products/firewall/src/content/cf-dashboard/create-edit-delete-rules.md

     <field> <comparison operator> <value>

-For more about expressions and actions, see [_About Cloudflare Firewall Rules_](https://developers.cloudflare.com/firewall/cf-firewall-rules/fields-and-expressions/).
+For more about expressions and actions, see [_Expressions_](https://developers.cloudflare.com/firewall/cf-firewall-rules/fields-and-expressions/) and [_Actions_](https://developers.cloudflare.com/firewall/cf-firewall-rules/actions/).

 ## Expression Builder and Editor

 <Aside>

 Firewall Rules expressions have a 4KB limit (approximately 4,000 text characters).

 </Aside>

 The Firewall app in the Cloudflare dashboard offers two options for editing expressions.